 How to Exercise With Your Dog Safely

-Now that you have a bit of inspiration, there are a few precautions to keep your furry family member safe while exercising this summer:
+Now that you have a bit of inspiration, there are a few precautions to keep your furry family member safe while exercising:

 - Short-nosed dogs – those cute snub-nosed dogs, also known as brachycephalic breeds, are not ideally suited to exercising in the heat.
 Dogs don’t sweat and must cool down by either lying on a cool surface or panting.
 Panting can actually cause airway swelling in dogs like Bulldogs and Pugs, so they can end up with breathing trouble if they overdo it.
 If you have a short-nosed dog that starts to develop noisy breathing while exercise, there are some excellent surgical options that can help improve things.